 Methods

-Like the pilot study, we recruited workers on Amazon Mechanical Turk for a study on decision-making and performance.
+Like the pilot study, we recruited workers on Amazon Mechanical Turk for Study 1.
 The screening criteria were nearly identical to those in the pilot study, with the exception that workers were not excluded if they failed the comprehension questions.
-Also, if participants had a duplicate IP address, MTurkID, and/or? gender, we excluded their second response.
+Instead of excluding participants for failing the comprehension check questions, they had to answer three comprehension questions correctly before they could proceed.
+Similar to the pilot study, if participants had a duplicate IP address, MTurkID, and gender, we excluded their second response.
 Based on these criteria, 240 participants were excluded from the analyses.
 The final sample consisted of 1056 participants (53.60% women), with an average age of 37.74 (SD = 13.19) years.
-54 participants (53.70% women) dropped out of the study before finishing (M = 35 years of age, SD = NA).
+54 participants (53.70% women) dropped out of the study before finishing and we use their data when available.

 Participants were told they would be completing a multiplication task where they would be able to choose how they would be paid for their performance.
-The task involved solving problems from multiplication tables with numbers ranging from 1-12 (e.g., 1 X 5, 12 X 11) as quickly as possible within a two-minute period.
+The task involved solving problems from the multiplication tables with numbers ranging from 1-12 (e.g., 1 X 5, 12 X 11) as quickly as possible within a two-minute period.
 They were provided an example of a question with the correct response and had to answer three practice problems correctly to proceed, as a test of their comprehension.
-After completing the comprehension questions, participants were randomly assigned to either a “knowledge of preparation” condition or a control condition based on their gender.
+After completing the comprehension questions, participants were randomly assigned to either a “knowledge of preparation” condition or a control condition.
 Participants in the “knowledge of preparation” condition were presented the following text:

 “There is an option to practice/study before completing the multiplication task that is available to all participants.
 If you take this opportunity to practice/study, we will provide you with materials that may help boost your performance in the multiplication task.
 You will have unlimited time to practice/study before completing the task.
 You can stop practicing/studying at any point.”